Getting a New Puppy?

 Responsible Cocker owners always:

-• 'pick up' after their dogs;
+• pick up after their dogs;

-• teach them not to bark continuously;
+• teach their pets not to bark continuously;

 • neuter their pet, just in case 'Houndini' gets the urge to...you know what;